Ratfink/kaylee/README.md

 ## Usage

-1. Move options.json.tmp to ~/.config/kaylee/options.json and fill the
+1. Copy options.json.tmp to ~/.config/kaylee/options.json and fill the
    "commands" section of the file with sentences to speak and commands to run.
 2. Run kaylee.py.
 This will generate ~/.local/share/kaylee/sentences.corpus
    based on sentences in the "commands" section of options.json, then use the